Emergency-Response-Demo/erdemo.io/eda.md

 The *Emergency Response Demo* application characterizes an *Event Driven Architecture* (EDA).
 The primary means of interaction between the various services of the application is via *events*.

 Each of these events are in motion and provide a critical story from both a technical and business use case perspective.
 Take for instance the ER-Demo's *CreateMissionCommand* event.
-What significance does it provide from both a technical and business use-case perspective ?
+What significance does it provide ?

--   **Technical value**
+-   **Technical value: **
     The *CreateMissionCommand* event is a trigger to the ER-Demo's *MissionService* to generate a *Mission* that maps a selected responder to an incident.
 The ER-Demo's *datawarehouse service* also consumes this same event to populate a database that facilities business activity monitoring.

--    **Business value**
+-    **Business value: **
      In a real-world scenario, the *CreateMissionCommand* event would be an actual assignment of a volunteer responder to a specific evacuee who is in need of assistance and has called for aid.
+An event reflects an action in the real-world.

- For the remainder of this section, I would like to further elaborate on the business value of events.
+For the remainder of this section, I will further elaborate on the business value of events.

-For one, events can be generated from systems and devices across the globe.
-These events can then be exposed to business owners to provide *situational awareness* in near real-time.
+Events can be exposed to business owners to provide *situational awareness* in near real-time.
 In the Emergency Response Demo application, this *situational awareness* is exposed to the *incident commander* via the web console.
 The web console is a consumer of the same events that are being produced and consumed by all other ER-Demo services.

 A natural consequence of this *situational awareness* via *events in motion* is that business owners are now in a better position to make business decisions.

 ![](images/sa_business_decisions.png)

-For example, from the ER-Demo web console snapshot above, what could be deduced and what decisions might an *incident commander* make ?
-Notice that at this particular point in time, there are no longer any incidents in the priority zone.
+For example, from the snapshot above of the ER-Demo web console, what could be deduced and what decisions might an *incident commander* make ?
+Notice that at this particular point in time, there are no longer any incidents in the circular _priority zone_.
 We can deduce that responders have rescued all evacuees in this zone.
 Subsequently, maybe the incident commander is now in a better position to make some adjustments.
 Maybe the incident commander could decide to add a new shelter ?
-Or maybe the incident commander now feels comfortable with how rescuee operations have progressed thus far and is now in a position to re-focus their personal attention on whatever is the next priority ?
+Or maybe the incident commander now feels comfortable with how rescuee operations have progressed thus far and is now in a position to re-focus their personal attention to whatever is the next priority ?

 # 2. Orchestration of *Events in Motion*

 From a technical perspective, each of the events used in the Emergency Response demo application could have been produced and consumed by services without a central coordinator.
-However, this approach can lead to a system that can be more opaque than if there was a central coordinator.
+This is known as a *choreography*.
+However, this approach can lead to a system that can be fairly opaque.
 As an alternative approach to a *choreography* (with no central coordinator), the ER-Demo implements a business process (in the form of BPMN2) that explicitly *orchestrates* the event-driven interactions between business services.

 ![](site/images/../../images/incident-process-events-animated.gif)